MaryamTabasinezhad/ChIP-seq-data-analysis/README.md

 done
 ```
 ## 6) Filter BAM files
-#SAMTOOLS 6nano for filtering
+`SAMTOOLS` 6nano for filtering

-#this is likely one of the most arbitrary step, prone to introducing genome wide bias
+this is likely one of the most arbitrary step, prone to introducing genome wide bias

-#you can try multiple different types of filtering: filtering just based on MAPQ cutoff, removing duplicates, removing read mapping to mitochondrial genome and contigs, or any combinations
+you can try multiple different types of filtering: filtering just based on `MAPQ cutoff`, removing duplicates, removing read mapping to mitochondrial genome and contigs, or any combinations

-#I've tried various combinations but filtering based on MAPQ values, removing reads mapping to mitochondria/contigs, and keeping duplicates gave the best RSC and NSC values (metrics for measuring signal to noise)
+I've tried various combinations but filtering based on MAPQ values, removing reads mapping to mitochondria/contigs, and keeping duplicates gave the best RSC and NSC values (metrics for measuring signal to noise)

-#MAPQ cutoff of 3 --> "uniquely mapped reads cutoff, 50% error probability for reads with MAPQ=3"
+MAPQ cutoff of 3 --> "uniquely mapped reads cutoff, 50% error probability for reads with MAPQ=3"

-#filter bam files based on MAPQ values of 3
+filter bam files based on MAPQ values of 3

-#rename .bam files to filtered.bam
+rename .bam files to filtered.bam

 ```ruby
 for file in *.bam
 do